 Transcriber's note: Lack of punctuations as in the original.

 FRETZ. - On the 13th of October, in Bedminister township, Bucks county, Pa., widow of Isaac Fretz, aged 74 years, 5 months and 23 days.
 Buried at Deep Run Meeting House on the 18th.
 Funeral services by J. Meyer and Moses Godshalk.

-MYERS. - On the 13th of October, in the Health Institute
+MEYERS. - On the 13th of October, in the Health Institute

 in Reading, Pa., of consumption, Susanna Meyers, aged 34 years,

 1 month and 6 days.
 Funeral services by Allen Fretz and Jacob

 But loss for them is her eternal gain.